 Some of the supermarkets like Casino are also now carrying gluten-free products, too.

 -Check out some of the gluten-free restaurants in Paris.

 Café Pinson in has cafés in the Marais, the 10th, and the 16th, that usually offers gluten-free options.

 Tugalik offers gluten-free choices, which are specifically noted on the menu.

-Thank You, My Deer (112, rue Saint Maur) is a gluten-free cafe.
+Thank You, My Deer (112, rue Saint Maur) is a very friendly gluten-free cafe.

 Fée Nature (69, rue d’Argout, 2nd) is a vegetarian restaurant that reports to be gluten-free.

 My Free Kitchen is a gluten-free restaurant, which is also lactose-free, too, and sells gluten-free products.